In 1655, the ferry across the Connecticut River started service, as a raft guided by long poles.

 The DOT said the rate hike was required by the state's budget implementation bills; and in the remarks of Chris Cooper, communications director, the seasonal ferry "could hardly be considered part of the state's transportation infrastructure."
 However, Route 160 does serve commuter traffic between the two Hartford suburbs it connects; operators say about 40 percent of its riders are commuters.

-Some drivers are worried that the rate hikes are behind a plan to scale back or even stop the ferry service.
-Even though ConnDOT assures that this will not happen, activists point out that ridership will decrease (demand curve, Econ 101) and it will appear that the ferry is underused or not needed.
+Some drivers were worried that the rate hikes were behind a plan to scale back or even stop the ferry service.
+Even though ConnDOT assured that this would not happen, activists pointed out that ridership would decrease (demand curve, Econ 101) and it would appear that the ferry is underused or not needed.

 A sign only its mother could love